vispy/webgl-insights/abstract.md

 # Big Data Visualization with WebGL: from Python to JavaScript

-Authors: Cyrille Rossant, Almar Klein, Luke Campagnola, Eric Larson, Nicolas Rougier, Kenneth D. Harris

-Here is the abstract proposal (deadline October 15).

-This is a graphics book for graphics/rendering communities, used to C++ and JavaScript rather than Python.
-Therefore, we should focus on the techniques we use to convert visualizations from Python to JavaScript/WebGL.
+Proposal for the [WebGL Insights](http://www.webglinsights.com/) community book.

+## Authors

+* Cyrille Rossant (University College London)
+* Almar Klein ()
+* Luke Campagnola ()
+* Eric Larson ()
+* Nicolas Rougier (INRIA)
+* Kenneth D. Harris (University College London)

-## Introduction
+## Abstract

+The deluge of data arising in many disciplines calls for modern, innovative analysis methods.
+Whereas more and more processes can be automated, human supervision is nevertheless often required at most stages of the analysis pipelines.
+The primary way humans can apprehend data for explorative analysis is visualization.
+Effective big data visualization methods have to be interactive, fast, and scalable.

+Modern datasets may be large and high-dimensional, thus no static two-dimensional image can possibly convey all relevant information.
+A common technique is to create *interactive* visualizations,

 * Need to visualize large volumes of data: emphasize on *scalability*, *speed*, and *interactivity* for data exploration.